GridProtectionAlliance/pdqtracker/README.md

 1. Make sure your system meets all the [requirements](#requirements) below.
 * Choose a [download](#downloads) below.
-* Unzip.
+* Unzip if necessary.
-* Run "Setup.exe".
+* PDQTrackerSetup.msi.
 * Follow the wizard.
 * Enjoy.

 ## Requirements

+* .NET 4.6 or higher.
 * 64-bit Windows 7 or newer.
-* .NET 4.6 or newer.
-* Database Management System such as:
+* Database management system such as:
-  * SQL Server (Recommended)
+  * SQL Server (Express version is fine)
   * MySQL
   * Oracle
   * PostgreSQL
-  * SQLite (Not recommended for production use) - included
+  * SQLite\* (included, no extra install required)

+\* Not recommended for large deployments.

 ## Downloads